-The Fostering Success (FS) Coach Training is designed for professionals who are working with students and youth who have experienced foster care or adverse childhood experiences.
-Training participants learn a practical coaching framework that includes strategies to partner with students, building knowledge and skills that support successful degree completion and transition to meaningful career.
+provides training designed for professionals who are working with students and youth who have experienced foster care or adverse childhood experiences.

 The Fostering Success Coach Model can be applied as a full program of support or adapted as a core skill set for educational advisors, educational mentors, and other professionals providing support to young people.
 A set of sequential trainings provide instruction, practice, and expert feedback to professionals interested in incorporating coaching techniques into their work with students.

-The Fostering Success Coach Training will train professionals in the Fostering Success Coach Model in order to increase national rates of post-secondary education access, success, and graduation among students who have experienced foster care.
+The Fostering Success Coaching Institute trains professionals with the Fostering Success Coach Model in order to increase national rates of post-secondary education access, success, and graduation among students who have experienced foster care.

 1. Increase availability of high quality resources and expert training for professionals who are supporting students from foster care in educational settings.